 Intellectual Property (IP) is a term that describes the application of the mind to developing something novel.
 IP can exist in many forms: a new invention, formula, computer code, brand, design or artistic creation.

 IP is often the most valuable part of a business.
-It needs to be well managed and protected – particularly at business inception, but also in the later stages of the business cycle.
+It needs to be well managed and protected – particularly at business inception, but also in the later stages of the business cycle with well drafted contracts and careful negotiation.

-Our intellectual property lawyers Perth can assist you in protecting and managing your IP assets.
+Our intellectual property lawyers Perth can assist you in commercialising your IP assets.
 We will refer you to specialised attorneys where appropriate.

 Types of intellectual property law include: